 The feeling of energy and forward momentum can be achieved through the strategic use of specific shapes and shape patterns.
-The following examples illustrate how the use of shapes with photography, background patterns and typographic treatments can symbolize bold movement or innovative approach.
+The following examples illustrate how the use of shapes with photography, background patterns and typographic treatments can create a sense of bold movement, energy and innovation.

 Shapes as Containers

 Parallelograms, triangles and circles can be used to contain images.